magnate3/raspberry-pi-os-qemu/docs/lesson04a/rpi-os.md

 This struct has the following members:

 * `cpu_context` This is an embedded structure that contains values of all registers that might be different between the tasks, that are being switched.
-A reasonable question to ask is why do we save not all registers, but only registers `x19 - x30` and `sp`? (`fp` is `x29` and `pc` is `x30`) The answer is that actual context switch happens only when a task calls [cpu_switch_to](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson04/src/sched.S#L4) function.
+A reasonable question to ask is why do we save not all registers, but only registers `x19 - x30` and `sp`? (`fp` is `x29` and `pc` is `x30`) The answer is that task switch happens only when a task calls [cpu_switch_to](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson04/src/sched.S#L4) function.
 So, from the point of view of the task that is being switched, it just calls `cpu_switch_to` function and it returns after some (potentially long) time.
-The task doesn't notice that another task happens to runs during this period.
-Accordingly to ARM calling conventions registers `x0 - x18` can be overwritten by the called function, so the caller must not assume that the values of those registers will survive after a function call.
+The "switched from" task doesn't notice that another task happens to runs during this period.
+Accordingly to ARM calling conventions registers `x0 - x18` can be overwritten by the callee, so the caller must not assume that the values of those registers will survive after a function call.
 That's why it doesn't make sense to save `x0 - x18` registers.
-* `state` This is the state of the currently running task.
+* `state` This is the state of the currently running task (note: this is NOT CPU state which is an orthogonal concept).
 For tasks that are just doing some work on the CPU the state will always be [TASK_RUNNING](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson04/include/sched.h#L15).
 Actually, this is the only state that the RPi OS is going to support for now.
-However, later we will have to add a few additional states.
+Later we may add a few additional states.
 For example, a task that is waiting for an interrupt should be moved to a different state, because it doesn't make sense to awake the task while the required interrupt hasn't yet happened.
 * `counter` This field is used to determine how long the current task has been running. `counter` decreases by 1 each timer tick and when it reaches 0 another task is scheduled.
+This supports our simple scheduling algorithm.
 * `priority`  When a new task is scheduled its `priority` is copied to `counter`.
 By setting tasks priority, we can regulate the amount of processor time that the task gets relative to other tasks.
 * `preempt_count` If this field has a non-zero value it is an indicator that right now the current task is executing some critical function that must not be interrupted (for example, it runs the scheduling function.).
 If timer tick occurs at such time it is ignored and rescheduling is not triggered.

 After the kernel startup, there is only one task running: the one that runs [kernel_main](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson04/src/kernel.c#L19) function.
 It is called "init task".
 Before the scheduler functionality is enabled, we must fill `task_struct` corresponding to the init task.
 This is done [here](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson04/include/sched.h#L53).

-All tasks are stored in [task](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson04/src/sched.c#L7) array.
+All `task_struct`s are stored in [task](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson04/src/sched.c#L7) array.
 This array has only 64 slots - that is the maximum number of simultaneous tasks that we can have in the RPi OS.
 It is definitely not the best solution for the production-ready OS, but it is ok for our goals.

-There is also a very important variable called [current](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson04/src/sched.c#L6) that always points to the currently executing task.
+A very important global variable called [current](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson04/src/sched.c#L6) that always points to the `task_struct` of currently executing task.
 Both `current` and `task` array are initially set to hold a pointer to the init task.
 There is also a global variable called [nr_tasks](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson04/src/sched.c#L8) - it contains the number of currently running tasks in the system.

 Those are all structures and global variables that we are going to use to implement the scheduler functionality.
 In the description of the `task_struct` I already briefly mentioned some aspects of how scheduling works, because it is impossible to understand the meaning of a particular `task_struct` field without understanding how this field is used.
 Now we are going to examine the scheduling algorithm in much more details and we will start with the `kernel_main` function.